 - Paint indoor materials with an alkali resistant paint such as PVA emulsion and never sand, drill or saw asbestos materials.

 - Always seek advice before thinking of removing asbestos and follow the basic rules below if carrying out asbestos cement removal work.

 - Do not attempt to remove asbestos lagging, spray coatings or large areas of insulation board by yourself as these materials can only be safely removed by a licensed contractor.

 - Sometimes it will be necessary to take a sample, for example, to identify the type of asbestos.
-Samples can be analysed by an accredited testing laboratory through the United Kingdom Accreditation Service.
+Samples can be analyzed by an accredited testing laboratory.

 If your property is commercial, the Health and Safety Executive (HSE) have produced a number of leaflets which are more appropriate for businesses.

 Note: This article is informational only.
 When making purchasing decisions, conduct your own research.

 For more information or support call us we are here to help you.